-Any additional adjacent property purchased by the Optionors on behalf of the Company, with the Company's consent, will be charged to the Company at the cost of acquisition and subject to a 2% NSR royalty of which 1% may be purchased for \$1,000,000 with the exception of claims that have an existing third-party NSR.
+Any additional adjacent property purchased by the optionors on behalf of the Company, with the Company's consent, will be charged to the Company at the cost of acquisition and subject to a 2% NSR royalty of which 1% may be purchased for \$1,000,000 with the exception of claims that have an existing third-party NSR.

-During the 2018 fiscal year, the Company also paid \$1,800 for new claims.
+The Company also paid an additional \$1,800 for new claims during the 2018 fiscal year.